AFLplusplus/AFLplusplus/README.md

 If [afl-dyninst](https://github.com/vanhauser-thc/afl-dyninst) works for your binary, then you can use afl-fuzz normally and it will have twice the speed compared to qemu_mode (but slower than persistent mode).
+Note that several other binary rewriters exist, all with their advantages and caveats.
+As rewriting a binary is much faster than Qemu this is a highly recommended approach!

 ### Unicorn